The Swiss Precision Concept

 Landscapes associated with the themes have also found their way into Swiss Precision.
 Pictures of Sainte-Croix, for example, show the beautiful surroundings where the Thorens workforce manufactured the turntables.

-Working in green surroundings: Thorens factory in Sainte-Croix
+Working in green surroundings: Thorens factory in Sainte-Croix, an accumulation of ten buildings which were constructed between 1883 and 1945

 Swiss Precision is a stimulating mix of information and entertainment where humour is apparent throughout the stories – after all, the work captures the typical spirit of the 1950s and 1960s.